Criticism of the response to the Grenfell Tower fire: Government response

-The government response was to eventually setup dedicated benefits line and a fund to support the survivors.
+The government response was to eventually set up a dedicated benefits line and a fund to support the survivors.

 Theresa May's personal response

 On the day after the fire, May made a private visit to Grenfell Tower to speak with members of the emergency services, but did not meet with any of the survivors.
 Conservative MP Tobias Ellwood stated this was due to security concerns.
 BBC political editor Laura Kuenssberg commented that May's decision not to meet those who lived in the tower might be interpreted as "indicative of a lack of empathy".
 An editorial in The Guardian called it May's "Hurricane Katrina moment".
 Former Conservative cabinet minister Michael Portillo described her meeting with members of the emergency services as "a good thing" but felt she "should have been there with the residents.
 She wanted an entirely controlled situation in which she didn't use her humanity".

 The following day, she visited survivors in hospital and a church that was serving as a relief centre; during the latter visit she was heckled by some of those present.
 An article written by former Conservative MP Matthew Parris in The Times described her as "a good and moral person, who wants the best for her country, and is not privately unfeeling, ... in public is crippled by personal reserve".
-Andrea Leadsom, the Leader of the House of Commons subsequently visited a relief centre at the Rugby Portobello Trust, where she was confronted by residents angered by May's response, and described the prime minister as being "absolutely heartbroken" over events at Grenfell Tower.
+Andrea Leadsom, the Leader of the House of Commons, subsequently visited a relief centre at the Rugby Portobello Trust, where she was confronted by residents angered by May's response, and described the prime minister as being "absolutely heartbroken" over events at Grenfell Tower.

 In an article for the London Evening Standard on 11 June 2018, May wrote of her regret for the handling of the fire and its public perception.